CaseyCameron/github-usernames/README.md

   - /views
     - Home
       - State:
-        - custom hook to fetch usernames, state for status message and input
+        - formState, loading, status message, users
       - handleSubmit function
         - fetches a GitHub Profile if there is a profile and adds the profile to Firestore
         - sets loading to true (probable rendering dependency)